kubero-dev/kubero/.github/pull_request_template.md

 > Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

-- [ ] I've build the image and tested it on a kubernetes cluster
+- [ ] I've built the image and tested it on a kubernetes cluster

 **Test Configuration**: